-Those interesting in a teaching career should explore our programs in early childhood education, elementary, and secondary education.
-For those not interested in teaching, our program in education studies provides students with the skills they need for employment in a variety of educational settings.Learn More
+Those interested in a career as a classroom teacher should explore our program in Elementary Education.
+For those interested in education but not classroom teaching, please consider our program in education studies which provides students with the skills they need for employment in a variety of educational settings.Learn More

 NOTE: Admissions On Hold to all Graduate Programs in the Department of Education.
 We are reviewing all programs and requirements.
 We are not accepting applications to any graduate programs at this time.Learn More

 Catholic University EPP Diversity Statement: Vision and Mission